Generic Name: propranolol (proe-PRAN-oh-lol)

-- Do NOT take more than the recommended dose, change your dose, or stop taking propranolol solution without checking with your doctor.
-When taking propranolol solution for high blood pressure, it may take a few days to several weeks to receive the full benefits from propranolol solution.
+- Do NOT give more than the recommended dose, change the dose, or stop giving propranolol solution without checking with your child's doctor.

-- Tell your doctor or dentist that you take propranolol solution before you receive any medical or dental care, emergency care, or surgery.
+- Tell the doctor or dentist that your child is taking propranolol solution before your child receives any medical or dental care, emergency care, or surgery.

-- Diabetes patients - Propranolol solution may hide signs of low blood sugar, such as a rapid heartbeat.
+- Children with diabetes - Propranolol solution may hide signs of low blood sugar, such as a fast heartbeat and sweating.
 Be sure to watch for other signs of low blood sugar.
-Check blood sugar levels closely.
-Ask your doctor before you change the dose of your diabetes medicine.
+Check your child's blood sugar levels closely.
+Ask the doctor before you change the dose of your child's diabetes medicine.